-After a break from making full size river rafts, Maxxon came back a couple years ago with this high performance model, and for 2019 two larger sizes as well.
+After a break from making full size river rafts, Maxxon came back a few years ago with this high performance model and a couple smaller ones, and for 2019 two larger sizes as well.
 This raft has an integral 6” thick drop stitch floor, creating a smooth bottom that allows currents to slide underneath with minimal effect on the boat.
 The measurements are 12’9” long, 6’3” wide with thwarts installed, or 6'2" without (32" inside width), with big 21” tubes for the shallowest possible draft and the best possible handling.
-And it comes with three thwarts standard, so this is a very worthy choice in a great priced six person paddle raft.
+Up to now it has come with three thwarts standard, so this is a very worthy choice in a great priced six person paddle raft.
+Maxxon has gone back and forth a couple times as to whether they may only ship these with two thwarts, but if we find out this is the case we will update this text.
 The weight is 115 pounds with all the thwarts in, or about 104 without.
 With the 9" bow and stern rocker it is also a fine angler’s driftboat, and the drop stitch floor provides a smooth surface for passengers to cast from even if you don’t use a fishing frame with decks.

 The Maxxon six inch flat floor at 6 p.s.i. provides good resistance to bending and, combined with the large side tubes, a high load capacity.
 The fully adhered floor is also superior to the partially secured designs of some of the NRS and Saturn imports, which use attachments on the undersides of the drop stitch pad that allow water to billow underneath.
 Water cannot pool underneath the drop-stitch pad on the Maxxon.